The Danger Within: Insider Threat Modeling Using Business Process Models: Architecture and Prototype Implementation

 The prototype implementing the previously described methodology was developed as a web-based toolkit.
 Two reasons supported this design decision: first, the availability of mature BPMN diagram editors, and second, the ability to implement a completely offline data storage component.
-The tool follows the methodology indicated in \figurename{}~\ref{fig:arch}.
-Thus, the main design decisions are elaborated by a walkthrough of the methodology.
+The tool follows the methodology from \figurename{}~\ref{fig:arch}.
+Thus, the main design decisions are elaborated per step.

 On the first page of the application, the user defines one or more security principles that are of concern.
 Although, in reality, every principle is likely relevant, a hint suggests starting with the most impactful one for the business process.
 Then, a diagram editor provided by the \textit{bpmn.io} JavaScript library~\cite{bpmnIo} is rendered, allowing the user to upload a BPMN diagram.
 Using the library, all the process elements are extracted.
 Then, a JavaScript implementation of the previously compiled knowledge base is queried directly in the browser.
 This set of identified threats is then visualized, grouping them per process element that represents their attack entry.
 The user then iterates through them by opening each threat in the main window.
 There, each threat event is described in detail.
 The user can then add threats that appear relevant to the threat model, which is stored in the browser's memory.
 After this filtering step, the report page visualizes the selected threats.
-The diagram is rendered again, indicating in colors how many threats were selected per element.
+The diagram is rendered again, indicating in colors how many threats were selected per element and adding numbering to simplify the identification of each element.
 Furthermore, the sidebar summarizes the threats per element.
-Finally, since threat modeling is an iterative and collaborative endeavour~\cite{coretm}, the report can be exported as a PDF, SVG, or an XML file that can be loaded into the editor to repeat the process.
+Finally, since threat modeling is an iterative and collaborative endeavour~\cite{coretm}, the \textit{threat report} can be exported as a PDF, SVG, or XML file that can be loaded into the editor to repeat the process.

-Due to space constraints, the user interface of the solution is only illustrated in Section~\ref{sec:eval}.
-The solution's source code is available in~\cite{code}, and a publicly accessible instance of the running prototype is available through~\cite{app}.
+Due to space constraints, the solution's user interface is only illustrated in Section~\ref{sec:eval}.
+The solution's source code and a publicly accessible instance of the running prototype are available through~\cite{code}.